Classes & Registration

-Anyone who is currently a registered student taking 4 credits or more may audition for any production, including Mainstage, Studio and Open Season.
+Anyone who is currently a registered student taking at least 4 credits may audition for any theatre department production; including Mainstage, Studio and Open Season.

 Becoming a Theatre Major or Minor

-Meet with the Department Chair and Undergraduate Director, Barbara Wolfe, her office is FA 123.
-Stop in FA 127 to check in with the office staff to see if she’s available.
-The department is open 8:30 a.m.—5 p.m., Monday through Friday.
+Meet with the Department Chair and Undergraduate Director, Barbara Wolfe.
+Visit FA 127 to check in with the office staff to see if she’s available or make an appointment by email, email@example.com.
+The department office is open 9 a.m.—5 p.m., Monday through Friday.

-The minor is designed to be flexible enough so each person can choose his/her courses to focus on his/her area of interest; however everyone graduates with a General Theater Minor.
+The Theatre Minor is designed to be flexible enough so each person can choose courses to focus on their area of interest; however, everyone graduates with a General Theater Minor.